Shütt History, Family Crest & Coats of Arms

 - Philip Leslie Shutt, American politician, Delegate to Iowa convention to ratify 21st amendment from Buchanan County, 1933

-- George W. Shutt, American Democrat politician, Delegate to Democratic National Convention from Illinois, 1868
+- George W. Shutt, American Democratic Party politician, Delegate to Democratic National Convention from Illinois, 1868

-- Edwin E. Shutt, American Democrat politician, Candidate for New York State Assembly from Monroe County 5th District, 1909
+- Edwin E. Shutt, American Democratic Party politician, Candidate for New York State Assembly from Monroe County 5th District, 1909

 - Herbert Shutt (1879-1922), English first-class cricketer